 I hold a B.S. degree in biology: ecology, evolution, and behavior from the University of Texas at Austin.
 I am also a past fellow of Duke University’s Environmental Communications Planning.

-My specialty is natural resource literature, immersion reporting, and environmental communication, developed for such outlets as the University of Texas at Austin, Texas Army National Guard, Texas Parks and Wildlife Department, and a variety of agencies and independent outlets.
+My specialty is natural resource literature, immersion reporting, and environmental communications, developed for such outlets as the University of Texas at Austin, Texas Army National Guard, Texas Parks and Wildlife Department, and a variety of agencies and independent outlets.